LennartKeller/trf_training_tut/text/Poutyne.md

 ## Implementation

-Even though the `transformers` is not compatible with vanilla Poutyne, integrating it does not require complicated changes.
+Even though the `transformers` models are incompatible with vanilla Poutyne, integrating it does not require complicated changes.
 Most of the required adaptions change the data in order to convert betweeN the dictionary-based data model of the `transformers` library and Poutyne’s more classical `X, y` format for input data and targets.
 Since these changes are task agnostic, we factored most of these adaption tools out of the project into a small standalone library. [^gh-link]